 First, drag and drop the DBConnection, DBCommit, and DBInput to establish a connection to the SQL Server.
 Next, we selected the Customers table from the metadata.

-Next, drag and drop the Talend tFilterRow from palette to job design.
-As you can see from the below tooltip, tFilterRow filters input row by evaluating column conditions.
+Next, drag and drop the Talend tFilterRow from the palette to the job design.
+As you can see from the below tooltip, tFilterRow filters the input row by evaluating column conditions.

 Please connect the DBInput main row to tFilterRow.
-Mostly, the input columns will sync with thew tFilterRow.
+Mostly, the input columns will sync with the tFilterRow.
 If that is not the case, then click on the Sync columns button.

 Next, click the Edit Schema button to check or alter the tFIlterRow schema as per your requirements.

 Within the Components tab, there are two options to perform the filters.
 One is Logical operators, and it has two options.
-By default, And is selected, but you can change to Logical Or.
+By default, And is selected, but you can change it to Logical Or.
 It has nothing to do when we select only one column.
-However, if we choose two columns and then the output rows has to satisfy both the conditions.
+However, if we choose two columns then the output rows have to satisfy both conditions.

-The second one is the Conditions section – this is where we chose the column and perform the operation.
+The second one is the Conditions section – this is where we choose the column and perform the operation.

 Under the Operators, we have the following options, such as Equals, Not Equal to, Greater than, Lower than (less than), Greater or Equal to (greater than or equal to), Lower or equal to ( less than or equal to).
 I don’t think I have to explain these options because you know what they do!